weiping-playnext/Zenject/README.md

 * **NonLazy** = Normally, the **ResultType** is only ever instantiated when the binding is first used (aka "lazily").
 However, when NonLazy is used, **ResultType** will immediately by created on startup.

+* **IfNotBound** = When this is added to a binding and there is already a binding with the given contract type + identifier, then this binding will be skipped.

 ## <a id="construction-methods"></a>Construction Methods

 1. **FromNew** - Create via the C# new operator.
 This is the default if no construction method is specified.